Last updated on May 7th, 2019

 Head check means turning in your seat to see that the area outside the passenger side of the car is free from any hazards.
 It’s especially important to do plenty of head checks when pulling out, changing lanes and merging in the traffic.Aussian

-I reminded myself to go very slowly till I was on the centre campus.
+I reminded myself to go very slowly until I was within the test centre’s parking area.
 Once we were near the main intersection, the examiner instead of taking the usual right, asked me to steer left.
-As he told me, it was very rare for the examiner to take that route.
-And boy, would you believe me what route was that?
+As the instructor later told me, it was very rare for the examiner to take that route.
+And boy, would you believe what route was that?

-It was one of the two routes we had practised earlier that day before the test.
+It was one of the two routes we had practised that day just before the test.
 Can you believe it?
 Out of 5-6 different routes, she picked the one that I just practised on.
-I was just lucky, I guess.
+It was a good omen.

-Next 15 minutes, I drove cautiously and confidently as per the directions by the examiner in the residential area.
+Next 15 minutes, I drove cautiously and confidently in the residential area on examiner’s directions.
 It was fairly easy because I was well aware of all the pitfalls.
-Still, I reminded myself not to be overconfident as one serious mistake can lead to a failure.
+Still, I reminded myself not to be overconfident.
+One serious mistake is all that is needed for failure.

 Stage 2 Driving

 Next, she asked me to drive on a highway with 80 KM speed limit.
+It was fairly uneventful though I was cautious while changing lanes.
 After changing lanes a few times and crossing a couple of intersections, I again drove back to a less busy area with 60 KM speed limit.